-See the full collection of Tom Hammick woodcuts & etchings in our Editions Shop from the top menu, or simply contact us to make an enquiry.
+See & buy the Tom Hammick signed limited edition prints for sale in our Editions Shop, or simply contact us to make an enquiry.

 Tom Hammick studied art history at Manchester University (1982-85), and Camberwell School of Art, London (1987-92) gaining a degree in Fine Art and an MA in Printmaking.
 He is currently senior lecturer in Fine Art, Painting & Printmaking at University of Brighton.

 In 2019 Tom Hammick collaborated with award winning writer Adam Nicolson on "The Making of Poetry".
 The book looks at an important year (1797-8) in the Quantock Hills, Somerset, when Coleridge and Wordsworth created some of their seminal works.
 Tom Hammick created 35 reduction woodcuts to illustrate the book, using wood cut from the Quantock Hills.

 He received a Winston Churchill Fellowship (1998), a Robert Fraser Award (1999) and was a prizewinner in The Sussex Open (2003) and also the Jerwood Prize (2004).
 He won the Monotype Prize at Originals 09, London (2007), The Nexus Prize (2009) and the V&A Award at the International Print Bienalle, Newcastle (2016).

 In recent years he has been Artist in Residence at Aldeburgh Music Festival, Snape Maltings (2018); Peacock Visual Arts, Aberdeen (2017); the ENO, London (2014 & 2015); St. John's Printshop, St. John's, New Foundland, Canada (2014); International Scuola de Grafica, Venice, Italy (2014); Glyndebourne (2007, 2009 & 2010); and Charleston (2008).